diegopedrazas96/MongoDbMEVN/commit.md

-Fixing .doctrine-project.json to get website build working again on 4/15/2019 on 4/15/2019
+Update .doctrine-project.json versions for the website on 4/30/2019